e-Spirit/fcecom-frontend-api-backend/README.md

 For use in production or just in other environments you have the ability to create separate files.
 The loading order is managed by the `config` package we use.
 Learn more in [their documentation](https://github.com/node-config/node-config/wiki/Configuration-Files#file-load-order).

 Alternatively you can override all or just single values with environment variables.
-They are listed in the tables below.
+You can either add them to your `.bashrc` file or export them for the current shell and all processes like this:
+`export DEFAULT_LOCALE="de_DE"`.
 All values not supplied via environment variables keep their values from the files.

-We have provided a `.env.template` file in order to simplify the process.
+We provide an overview of all available values in the `.env.template`.
+For further information see the descriptions in the table below.

 ### Project